 Banks have invested $1 trillion in technology to get into the digital sphere.
 Why?
-Mainly to better align themselves with consumers’ increasing focus on digital and mobile, thus improving economic performance to shareholders.
+This investment is mainly to better align themselves with consumers’ increasing focus on digital and mobile, thus improving shareholders’ economic performance.

-Traditional banks will continue to feel the pressure from digital-only banks that offer basic services in the most simplified manner because of electronic documentation, real-time data, and automated processes.
+Traditional banks will continue to feel the pressure from digital-only banks that offer essential services in the most simplified manner because of electronic documentation, real-time data, and automated processes.

 RegTech Will Help Banks and Lenders Comply With Regulation

-Financial institutions will benefit from AI-powered RegTech monitoring, reporting, and maintaining compliance with large volumes of regulatory data.
+Financial institutions will benefit from AI-powered RegTech monitoring, reporting, and maintaining compliance with large regulatory data volumes.

 Broadminded Lenders Use Algorithms to Benefit Lenders and Borrowers

-Credit scoring algorithms will not only help financial institutions optimize default and prepayment rates, but also streamline the application process, allowing for leaner staffing and enhanced customer experience.
+Credit scoring algorithms will help financial institutions optimize default and prepayment rates, and streamline the application process, allowing for leaner staffing and enhanced customer experience.

 Fintech Regulation to Expand

-Financial authorities will continue prioritizing the challenges in digitization and take actions implementing a global approach to this new era.
+Financial authorities will continue prioritizing digitization challenges and taking actions implementing a global approach to this new era.

 NFC Payments Grow to Replace the typical ‘Wallet’